- Fernando Alonso

 Renault rewarded him with a race seat in 2003 and he recorded his first win at the Hungarian Grand Prix just a few months later.
 In 2005 he became the youngest ever world champion, beating Kimi Raikkonen to the title.
 Six wins from the first nine races followed in 2006 and even though Michael Schumacher kept the pressure on, he could not deny Alonso his second title.

+Following a near-miss in 2010, in which Alonso lost the title due to a strategic error at the final round, he hoped to go one better in 2011 but Vettel and Red Bull again proved dominant.
 At the start of 2012 it looked as though things were going to get worse, but a series of gritty results in an uncompetitive car left Alonso leading the championship over the summer break.
 However, in the second half of the year two retirements due to first-lap collisions allowed Vettel to take the lead into the final round in Brazil.
 Alonso finished just three points off the Red Bull driver at the final count after a gutsy campaign in which he arguably earned more respect than the the new three-time world champion.

 Strengths and Weaknesses

-With tension between himself, McLaren and team-mate Lewis Hamilton reaching a peak in qualifying for the 2007 Hungarian Grand Prix, he deliberately blocked the pit box to ensure that Hamilton could not start his final qualifying lap ahead of the chequered flag.
+With tension between himself, McLaren and team-mate Lewis Hamilton reaching a peak in qualifying for the 2007 Hungarian Grand Prix, he deliberately blocked the pit box to ensure Hamilton could not start his final qualifying lap ahead of the chequered flag.
 He claimed pole position as a result but was subsequently penalised.